This page is no longer being updated. For ongoing coverage of this topic, go to Boise State Public Radio’s website.

 According to the Washington Post, Otter voted with his party most of the time, 86 percent, but has been known to have an independent streak on some issues.

 “He was among three Republicans in the House to vote against the USA Patriot Act in 2001 and he later sponsored a bill to repeal parts of it.
 But independent streaks are sometimes tolerated in a state that would rather not be told what to do by the federal government.” – William Yardley, New York Times

 Butch Otter is married to his second wife, Lori.
-He has four children and six grandchildren.
+He has four children and several grandchildren.